awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-launch-template-permissions.md

             }
 ```

-## Example: Allow users to create and manage launch templates and launch template versions<a name="policy-example-create-launch-template"></a>
+## Example 2: Allow users to create and manage launch templates and launch template versions<a name="policy-example-create-launch-template"></a>

 You can create a policy that grants users permissions to create, modify, describe, and delete launch templates and launch template versions\.
 Before you add these permissions to a user, review the [Controlling the use of launch templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html#launch-template-permissions) section of the *Amazon EC2 User Guide for Linux Instances*\.
 For additional example policies, see [Example: Working with launch templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-launch-templates) in the *Amazon EC2 User Guide for Linux Instances*\.